wilot/Graphene_Layer_Analyser/README.md

 This project aims to analyse electron-microscope diffraction patterns of graphene, with the aim of being able to differentiate between monolayer and bilayer/few-layer samples.
 Current diffraction pattern analysis tools require significant human interaction, and are therefore time-consuming, particularly for large datasets.
 The necessity for human interaction also reduces reproducibility.
 By developing an algorithmic-based analysis tool, it is hoped that the field of graphene metrology will be improved, because layer-analysis of samples will become more approachable.

+This aims to be a convenient tool to implement a new metrology technique for measuring the layered-ness of graphene.
+The standard is implemented by performing aperture photometry on the diffraction spots, summing the spots and commparing first and second diffraction-spot 'rings'.
+The code implementing this is found in `windows.py`.
+The remainder of the code, including automatic segmentation/grouping, plotting/graphing, automatic spot-finding etc. is for convenience.

+## Using the program

+To use the program, after installing necessary libraries and setting up your environment, type

+`python main.py filename -s`

+where filename is the name of the filename to be processed.
+The program can also analyse batches of filenames, specified as a list in the command line or, more conveniently, using wildcards in the terminal.
+The program requires an empty folder/directory to save files into.
+The flag `-s` commands the program to display the figure as well as save, and ought only be used when processing single files.
+By default, the program searches for `output` however this can be specified with `--output`.
+Currently parallelisation is not yet implemented.
+Help text can be accessed by typing `python main.py --help`.

 ## Manifest

 Here an overview of the locations of important datastructures can be found.
 This list is organised in the order that a new user might want to look through the source code, should they want to familiarise themselves with this program's workings.